Quansight/qpub/README.md

-install            install the packages into the sys.packages jupyter_book       build the documentation with jupyter-book jupytext           attach jupytext to the project to render python files. mkdocs             build the documentation with mkdocs mkdocs_yml         infer the mkdocs documentation configuration. nikola             build the documentation with nikola
+install            install the packages into the sys.packages jupyter_book       build the documentation with jupyter-book jupytext           attach jupytext to the project to render python files. lint               lint and format the project with pre-commit mkdocs             build the documentation with mkdocs mkdocs_yml         infer the mkdocs documentation configuration. nikola             build the documentation with nikola